Odd moments and adding fractions: Introduction

 \end{theorem}

-In fact, the method of Montgomery and Vaughan allows for an asymptotic formula for $M_k$ when $k$ is even (this was sketched in \cite{MV86} and proven in detail by Montgomery and Soundararajan \cite{MS04}).
-We are unable to prove an asymptotic formula for $M_k$ when $k$ is odd, although we believe one should be possible.
-As an indication of the difficulty of this, we note that we do not even have a heuristic guess what the leading constant of the main term of such an asymptotic should be (unlike in the even case when there is a clearly dominant `diagonal term').
-Nonetheless, we believe (and computational experimentation suggests) that there is a main term of order $(\frac{\phi(q)}{q}h+(\tfrac{\phi(q)}{q}h)^{\frac{k-1}{2}})q$, and hence we believe that Theorem~\ref{thm:montgomery-vaughan-odd} is essentially best possible, in that it is only improvable by a factor of $(\log h)^{O(1)}$.
+In fact, the method of Montgomery and Vaughan allows for an asymptotic formula for $M_k$ when $k$ is even (this was sketched in \cite{MV86} and proved in detail by Montgomery and Soundararajan \cite{MS04}).
+We are unable to prove an asymptotic formula for $M_k$ when $k$ is odd, although we believe that one should be possible.
+It is not clear even what the leading constant of the main term of such an asymptotic should be (unlike in the even case when there is a clearly dominant `diagonal term').
+Nonetheless, we believe (and computational experimentation suggests) that there is a main term of order $(\frac{\phi(q)}{q}h+(\tfrac{\phi(q)}{q}h)^{\frac{k-1}{2}})q$, and hence we believe that Theorem~\ref{thm:montgomery-vaughan-odd} is essentially the best possible, in that it is only improvable by a factor of $(\log h)^{O(1)}$.
+Recent work of La Bret\`eche \cite{dlB-3rd-moment} provides an asymptotic estimation of $R_3(h)$ (see Section \ref{subsec:introduction:distribution-of-prime-tuples}) which is consistent with this analysis and suggests that an asymptotic may be within reach, whereas in recent work Gorodetsky \cite[Conjecture 1]{Gor} argues that odd moments of reduced residues (or primes) in short intervals can be modeled by odd moments of a centered Poisson random variable, which predicts an asymptotic for $M_k(q,h)$ of the shape $(\tfrac{\phi(q)}{q}h+c_k(\tfrac{\phi(q)}{q}h)^{\frac{k-1}{2}})q$, where $c_k$ is an explicit constant related to the Poisson distribution.